conormcafee/mitso-marketing/site/content/whoWeAre.md

   enabling us to provide tailored and targeted communications to attract and retain business.
 text02: >-
-  Established in 2016, we have since expanded our our team of passionate, driven marketing professionals to deliver an unparalleled service offering both locally and internationally.
+  Established in 2016, we have since expanded our team of passionate, driven marketing professionals to deliver an unparalleled service offering both locally and internationally.
 Our range of services includes website design, brand development, social media marketing, digital advertising and event